axelpale/sprinkler/README.md

 ### start(imageUrls, options)

+    var stop = rain.start(imageUrls, { ... })

 Start the animation.
 Animation downloads the images in a lazy manner: instead of downloading all the images as soon as possible, it downloads an image when the image is dropped to the canvas as an particle.
 This feature allows you to specify even a large number of different images.
 Our current record is 3300.

-Takes in `imageUrls` which can be an array of URL strings or a distribution object where URL strings are the keys and their numerical weights are the values.
-If an array is given, the URLs are sampled uniformly.
+The function takes in `imageUrls` which can be an array of URL strings OR a distribution object.
+If an array is given, the URLs are sampled uniformly:

+    var imageUrls = [
+      'img/banana.png',
+      'img/orange.png'
+    ]

+Instead, if a distribution object is given, where URL strings are the keys and their numerical weights are the values, then the images with higher weights appear more often:

+    var imageUrls = {
+      'img/banana.png': 4,
+      'img/orange.png': 1
+    }

 The second parameter `options` is optional object which describes the style of the animation.
 See below for possibilities.

-Returns a `stop` function that stops the particle generation.
+The `start` function returns a `stop` function that stops the particle generation.
 Sprinkler allows you to run multiple `start` calls, also called *waves*, concurrently without stopping any.

-Optional `options` object can take the following properties:
+The optional `options` object can take the following properties:

 - `angle`, the main direction of the particle flow in radians.
 Top to bottom is `0`, left to right is `Math.PI / 2`.
 Defaults to `0`.
 This rotates the base x- and y-axis so you do not need to re-adjust other parameters.
 - `imagesInSecond`, an average number of dropped images in a second per 1000 pixels of width.
 Bound to the width to keep the density the same regardless the canvas size.
 To let density change but the number of images stay constant instead, see `constantDensity`.
 - `constantDensity`, a boolean.
 Defaults to `true`.
 Set `false` to keep image rate constant and allow density to change when the canvas size changes.
 - `burnInSeconds`, number of seconds to prerun the wave.
 This allows there to be visible particles already at the beginning.
 To get an instant feeling of a consistent flow, set higher than what it would take for a particle to fall through the canvas.
 - `zMin` and `zMax`, range for initial scale.
-Between [0, Inf]
+Between [0, 1]
 - `rMin` and `rMax`, range for initial rotation.
 Between [0, 2*Math.PI]
 - `aMin` and `aMax`, range for initial transparency (alpha).
 Between [0, 1]
 - `dxMin` and `dxMax`, range for horizontal velocity.
 Between [-Inf, Inf]